goderich/dissertation/dissertation.md

 Schwa cannot appear in the final (stressed) syllable, but is allowed everywhere else.
 The cardinal vowel phonemes /a i u e o/ normally only appear in final syllables or in penultimate open syllables, though they are sometimes allowed in other positions, e.g. in reduplicated monolyllables or in loanwords.
 The distribution of schwa is not completely predictable.
 These issues are explored further in @sec:culi-phonotactics.

-#### C'uli' phonotactics {#sec:culi-phonotactics}
+#### Klesan phonotactics {#sec:culi-phonotactics}

-C'uli' allows both closed and open syllables in final and non-final positions, although non-final closed syllables do have some restrictions, as discussed further below.
+Klesan allows both closed and open syllables in final and non-final positions, although non-final closed syllables do have some restrictions, as discussed further below.
 Syllables are maximally CGVC, and all syllable types with examples can be seen in @tbl:culi-syllable-types.

-: Syllable types in C'uli' Atayal {#tbl:culi-syllable-types}
+: Syllable types in Klesan Atayal {#tbl:culi-syllable-types}

 | Syllable type | Example | Gloss       |
 |---------------|---------|-------------|